 Nissan Sentra Check Engine Light Causes & DIY Diagnostic Tips

-The first step is to check for any problems that are easy to see.
+You can check for the problems yourself.
 Check if anything is loose or disconnected.
 We’ve listed a few likely candidates below.
 If you don’t see the problem, you can use your Nissan’s trouble codes for more info.
-We’ll walk you through how to do that too.
-So read on.
+And, if you don’t want the hassle, take your car to an auto shop for the solution.

 Loose or Defective Gas Cap